PythonRSAS/pythonrsas.github.io/_posts/2022-09-19-8-Remove-Duplicates-from-Sorted-Array.md

 Example 2:

 Input: nums = [0,0,1,1,1,2,2,3,3,4]
 Output: 5, nums = [0,1,2,3,4,_,_,_,_,_]
 Explanation: Your function should return k = 5, with the first five elements of nums being 0, 1, 2, 3, and 4 respectively.

-It does not matter what you leave beyond the returned k (hence they are underscores).

 ## My brute force O(n) solution